shaps80/Warrant/README.md

 ## Updates

 * Two new validators is now included `SPXEmailValidator` and `SPXBlockDataValidator`.
+* New `SPXFormValidator ` for validating multiple fields at once in your user interface
 * Validators can now be added to your `UITextField` and `UITextView` instances from Interface Builder.
 	- Validators can even be re-used in IB across multiple fields
 * New runtime attributes (IBInspectable) for validators to make it easier assign common validations from IB